Wednesday, September 4, 2024

 Robert J. Wilke (1914-1989) was considered the best golfer in Hollywood during the 1950s.
 His demeanor on the links changed completely, however, when given a script, and was likely television's most hated Western villain.
 His grizzled voice, rustic dental grille, and curling lip made him the villain's poster child.
 Wilke could be a disgruntled rancher, a leader of outlaws, or just looking to start trouble.

 John Anderson (1922-1992) portrayed President Abraham Lincoln three times due to his overall facial resemblance.
-The versatile actor was quite repetitive when it came to the Western, however.
+The versatile actor was more repetitive when it came to the Western, however.
 Anderson might play a widowed patriarch who takes Bible passages out of context to justify his actions.
 One of his errant sons may be accidentally killed in a shoot-out and he is dead-set on getting his own justice, refusing to listen to reason.

 Harry Lauter (1914-1990) devoted much of his later life to his own painting and the operation of an art gallery.
 He knew how to perform routine stunt work, learning from a master, stuntman/actor, Jock Mahoney.
 Lauter sort of set the groundwork for Myron Healey who advanced the belligerent, smirking trouble-maker for the Western genre.
 He might come off initially as a sweetheart but his ulterior motive soon reveals his true persona.